Member Accounts in MyRotary and DACdb are necessary to access some Website areas.

 Every successful Rotary district is comprised of strong people that are part of the district leadership team and it is no different in Rotary District 6880.
 This team includes the District Governor, Governor-Elect, and District Governor Nominee.
 These leaders along, with past and future leaders that include assistant governors, district committee chairs, and past governors help our district thrive.

-Howard Eddy, District Governor Elect 2023-2024
+Howard Eddy, District Governor 2024-2025

-much smaller clubs and recognizes the challenges they face.
-When asked how he first got started in Rotary, he said, “I began my Rotary experience when I was invited to join Rotary in D5240 (CA) to represent the classification ‘Law Enforcement Management’ in a +/- 150 member club.
-Almost immediately after joining, I was included on the club’s major fundraiser committee as well as our outreach committee to local elementary schools’ reading program.
+He said, “I began my Rotary experience when I was invited to join Rotary in District D5240 (CA) as a member of Bakersfield East Rotary Club in District 5240.
+Almost immediately after joining, he served on the club’s major fundraiser committee as well as our outreach committee to local elementary schools’ reading program.
 I was later sponsored by the club to attend PRLS (a multi-month long ‘Potential Rotary Leadership Seminar’ – similar to our RLI) and I ultimately graduated as a ‘Master PRLS.’
-An interesting footnote is that D5240 PDG Wade Nomura (who has since served as the RI President’s representative) was one of our lead faculty, and became a friend and mentor.
-My original club was also involved in helping with planning the RI convention in Los Angeles.
+An interesting footnote is that D5240 PDG Wade Nomura (who has since served as the RI President’s representative) was one of the lead faculty.
 An amazing aspect of Rotary is the local and worldwide friendships you gain and the opportunity to ‘Do Good in the World’ through Rotary.”

-Upon retirement, Howard was hired to serve with the State of Alabama that included serving with Baldwin County’s Community Corrections, as its first Executive Director, and later with the State of Alabama’s 28th Judicial District as the District’s Administrative Chief, responsible for helping coordinate office operations along with the prosecutor’s support staff.
-Howard can’t quite seem to fully retire, and more recently he has worked at the federal level with the D.O.J.
-U.S. Marshal’s Service – Southern District of Alabama and a stint as a Special Investigator with a “top secret” clearance as a U.S. State Department contractor assigned out of Miami Region, Field Investigations.
+After his first retirement and moving, Howard was hired to serve in the State of Alabama to start the Baldwin County’s Community Corrections program, as its first Executive Director, and later with the State of Alabama’s 28th Judicial District as the District Attorney’s Administrative Chief, responsible for helping coordinate office operations along with the prosecutor’s support staff.
+Howard still couldn’t quite seem to fully retire, and contracted to manage properties and HOAs.
+More recently he had worked as an HR Specialist for the City of Fairhope Personnel Department and at the federal level in courthouse and prisoner operations for the D.O.J.
+U.S. Marshal’s Service – Southern District of Alabama as well as a stint as a contract “Special Investigator” conducting background investigations for the U.S. State Department assigned out of the Southeastern Region, Miami Field Office Investigations section.

-Robert (Bob) Cochran, District Governor Nominee 2023-2024
+Robert (Bob) Cochran, District Governor Elect 2024-2025

 I have been a Rotarian since May, 1997.
 I first joined the Auburn Rotary Club where I served on several committees and participated in club projects.
 During 2010-2011 Rotary Year I served as Club Secretary to be followed the next year by President Elect followed by President.
 However, in June of 2011 due to a schedule change of our club meeting times which conflicted with my job schedule I had to resign from the Auburn Rotary Club.
 Not wanting to leave Rotary, I immediately joined the Lee County Sunrise Rotary Club which had a meeting time which never conflicts with my job.